A unique approach to music education

 Students will learn the basics of how to read simple music, building scales and chords, and basic rhythms.
 Throughout the class you will progress to slightly more difficult pieces.

-This class builds on piano 1.
+This class builds on keyboard 1.
 Students will build on note reading, scales, rhythms, and with more emphasis on chords.

 In this class students will be learning more complex rhythms and ear training.
 They will also learn how to pick sounds on the keyboard and apply these tools in contemporary worship music.